Breaches of Doctor-Patient Confidentiality

 A breach of confidentiality occurs when a patient's private information is disclosed to a third party without their consent.
 There are limited exceptions to this, including disclosures to state health officials and court orders requiring medical records to be produced.

 Patient confidentiality is protected under state law.
-If a patient's private information is disclosed without authorization and causes some type of harm to the patient, he or she could have a cause of action against the medical provider for malpractice, invasion of privacy, or other related torts.
+If a patient's private information is disclosed without authorization and this causes some type of harm to the patient, the patient could have a cause of action against the medical provider for malpractice, invasion of privacy, or other related torts.
 Of course, if the patient consented to the disclosure, no breach occurred.

 How Long Does Doctor-Patient Confidentiality Last?

 The duty of confidentiality continues even after a patient has stopped seeing or being treated by that particular doctor.
 The duty even survives the death of a patient.
-That means if the patient passes away, his or her medical records and information are still protected by doctor-patient confidentiality.
+That means if the patient passes away, their medical records and information are still protected by doctor-patient confidentiality.

 Discuss Your Doctor-Patient Confidentiality Breach Claim with an Attorney

 Your medical records say a lot about you and should never be shared without your consent.
-If you're still in need of information regarding the differences between confidentiality and privacy, or need immediate representation, you don't have to look far.
-Discuss these issues with a medical malpractice attorney immediately.
+If you're still in need of information regarding the differences between confidentiality and privacy or if you need an attorney, you don't have to look far.
+Discuss these issues with a medical malpractice attorney near you.

 Contact a qualified medical malpractice attorney to make sure your rights are protected.